Pulse Tracker | Liberalization of Indian Legal Space

 Our view is that the BCI Rules were the first step towards liberalisation.
 The rules are in force but will be operational only when the registration process is initiated.
 It may be a while before the clouds part for good: we expect to see further clarifications, procedures and legal challenges.
 We’re giving it around 12 months for the dust to settle.

-In this article, we’ve attempted to distil insights from our research to arrive at a forecast about what the future could look like for different segments of the ecosystem.
+In this series, we’ve attempted to distil insights from our research to arrive at a forecast about what the future could look like for different segments of the ecosystem.

 2 buildings